hc20k/LLMChat/README.md

 # -y installs required dependencies without user interaction
 # Change python.x if using a different version of Python
 ```
 to install all required dependencies.
-You will be asked if you want to install the optional dependencies in the script.
+You will be asked if you want to install the optional dependencies for voice or image recognition in the script.

 > NOTE: It's healthy to run `update.py` after a new commit is made, because requirements may be added.

-### Manual method
+### Manual method for Dependencies

 If you were having trouble with the `update.py` script, you can install the dependencies manually using these commands.